choulab/lab-website/content/authors/leo/_index.md

 Leo Chou is an assistant professor in the Institute of Biomaterials and Biomedical Engineering at University of Toronto, and one of the principal investigators at Medicine by Design, a Canada First Research Excellence Fund (CFREF)-supported initiative.
 His research interests include DNA nanotechnology, molecular engineering, and synthetic biology.
 His lab is developing artificial, self-assembling molecular devices for biomedical applications, including for biomarker discovery, diagnostics, and therapeutics.

 Before joining the IBBME faculty in 2019, Leo worked at the Dana-Farber Cancer Institute and at the Wyss Institute of Biological Engineering at Harvard University, in Boston, Massachusetts with the support of a Banting Postdoctoral Fellowship.
-He completed both his PhD degree (IBBME) and undergraduate degree (Engineering Science) at the University of Toronto.
+He completed both his PhD degree (BME) and undergraduate degree (Engineering Science) at the University of Toronto.